AmirhosseinHaddadi/HBV-Python/README.md

 ## 📥Requierd Data
 For using the model, you need to upload the HBVinput.xlsx file.
-This file contains several datasheet:
+This file contains several datasheets:

 1-Precipitation and Temperature time series data (mm and °C) in order